pixelpassion/drf-saas-starter/docs/api.rst

 Endpoints
 ---------

-You find some basic informations here, more infos within Swagger.
+You find some basic information here, more info within Swagger.

 current_user
 ~~~~~~~~~~~~